stormtrooper88/Milestoneproject---User-centric-project/README.md

 User-Centric Frontend Development project - The Code Institute – By Thomas Christian Butcher

 The overview of the project "Full Stack Web Developer" is to create a website focused on demonstrating my skills as a Full Stack Web Developer.
 It aims to show to prospective employers the modules that I have undertaken and those that I am yet to complete.
-It shows my skills as a developer which include a carousel and some information about myself with finally a Contact Me form if you wish to contact me.
+It shows my skills as a developer which include a carousel, NavBar and some information about myself with finally a Contact Me form if you wish to contact me.

 This is the link for the site: https://stormtrooper88.github.io/Milestoneproject---User-centric-project/

 UX

-Link to my balsamiq work: https://github.com/stormtrooper88/Milestoneproject---User-centric-project/blob/master/asset/Balsamiq/FSWD%20mock%20up.bmpr
+(Link to my balsamiq mock up)[https://ibb.co/Q9V4rFG]

 My goal in the design of this site was to make it user-friendly to future employers whilst informing them about myself, what I have accomplished so far and show-casing some of the skills I have learnt to date.